RahulKhandebharad/Data-Science-/README.md

-#Data Science
-##This Repository contains all about Data Science from scratch to advanced.
+This Repository contains all about Data Science from scratch to advanced.